 - Benefits to the members

-- Responsibilities of the members
+- Responsibilities of the members and the officers

-- Procedure for becoming an officer (elections)
+- Procedure for becoming a member and an officer (elections)

-- State non profit status (unless otherwise desired)
+- State nonprofit status (unless otherwise desired)

-There are many types of snowshoes and snowshoe activities.
-The club can be specialized or general.
-Learn more about snowshoeing by reading Snowshoe Magazine, of course.
+There are many types of snowshoes and activities.
+Your club can be specialized or general.
+Learn more about snowshoeing by reading Snowshoe Mag, of course.